attainu-nightingale/nightingale-course-module/assignments/README.md

 3. Create DOM manipulation methods to show the search result in a table.
 4. Every time a new search is made, make sure to clear out the last set of results.
 5. You are free to use either vanilla JS or jQuery.
+6. For the UI (input and tables), use Bootstrap.

 > Due day: _day-3_